YuukanOO/uniformcss.com/get-started/customization/headless-mode.md

 ## What is Headless Mode?

-When you include and compile the Uniform Sass module, you will automatically include all the CSS properties, theme root variables, and also grant you access to all the theme <a class="hover:underline" href="/get-started/api-functions/" target="_black">API Functions</a>.
+When you include and compile the Uniform Sass module, you will automatically include all the CSS properties, theme root variables, and also grant you access to all the theme <a class="hover.underline" href="/get-started/api-functions/" target="_black">API Functions</a>.

 However, there may be a case where you need API Functions **only** or load Uniform as a standalone package without including any CSS properties.
 This can be achieved by enabling headless mode in your configuration.